 🍴 Serving suggestions

-I like to serve bolognese with spaghetti and freshly grated Parmesan.
-Garlic bread or focaccia goes down well too and helps fill the kids tummies up.
+Serve the pork bolognese with spaghetti and freshly grated Parmesan.
+Air fryer garlic bread or focaccia are great options too, and help fill the kid's tummies up.

-Leftovers are good on jacket potatoes, stirred into macaroni cheese, or used to make my easy cheat's lasagne in place of the ragu.
+Leftovers are good on jacket potatoes, stirred into macaroni cheese, or used to make this easy cheat's lasagne in place of the beef ragu.

-The recipe can be made in your slow cooker if you prefer.
-You will need to reduce the liquid (passata and milk) by about a third and cook for 6 hours on low.
-If the sauce is still a bit too runny, use a cornflour and water paste to thicken it up.
+The recipe can also be made in your slow cooker.
+You'll need to reduce the liquid (passata and milk) by about a third and cook for 6 hours on low.
+If the sauce is still a bit thin, use a cornflour slurry to thicken it up.

 🧊 Suitable for freezing?